 - Complete and submit a Candidacy Application in accordance with deadlines set forth by the Honors College.

 DEPARTMENT HONORS COMMITTEE

 A Standing Honors Committee, led by the Honors Program Coordinator, will review Honors Programs applications and approve or decline those applications.
-The Honors Committee will ensure that no more than two students from each eligible year group (sophomore, junior, senior) are actively engaged in the Honors Program at any time.
 The Standing Honors Committee will comprise: